ItzCornflakez/D0020E_Project/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This is a project aimed at assisting healthcare workers looking to observe their patients.
+The project achieves this by using a Aw-he40 HD integrated camera for visuals and a set of WideFind sensors to obtain the position in the room.
+That position is then converted with some linear algebra to a rotation that the camera can understand.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `ItzCornflakez`, `D0020E_Project`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`